Bytes and Bits

 ★★★★★

 Introduction to Quantum Computing and Algorithms offers a compelling take on Quantum Computing, though not without flaws.
-While the treatment of Computational Theory is excellent, I found the sections on Quantum Computing less convincing.
-The author makes some bold claims about Computational Theory that aren't always fully supported.
-That said, the book's strengths in discussing Qubits more than compensate for any weaknesses.
-Readers looking for Emerging Technologies will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Quantum Gates, if not the definitive work.
+While the treatment of Grover's Algorithm is excellent, I found the sections on Computational Theory less convincing.
+The author makes some bold claims about Shor's Algorithm that aren't always fully supported.
+That said, the book's strengths in discussing Shor's Algorithm more than compensate for any weaknesses.
+Readers looking for Computer Science will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Quantum Algorithms, if not the definitive work.

 ★★★★★